-Have you heard the story about Steve Jobs dismissing consumer market research as a tool to shape new products?
-The driving force behind the Mac, the iPod and the iPhone famously said in a 1985 Playboy interview, “We were the group of people who were going to judge whether it was great or not.
+In discussing market research and new product development, a famous story often comes up about Steve Jobs dismissing consumer market research as a tool for shaping new Apple products.
+The driving force behind the Mac, the iPod, and the iPhone famously said in a 1985 Playboy interview, “We were the group of people who were going to judge whether it was great or not.
 We weren’t going to go out and do market research.”

 It is, of course, one of the most widely debunked stories in business.
 Apple does conduct consumer market research – and is, arguably, in its pre-eminent position precisely because it innovates using insights generated by analyzing in incredible detail its consumers’ behaviors and the market appetite for its products.
 (There’s video of a young Jobs extolling the virtues of market research for these purposes – it’s 90 seconds well spent.)

-The fact is, most new products are very similar to things people have seen before.
-For every genre-busting innovation there are tens of thousands of new iterations of existing ideas, tweaks to brands and updates to proven sellers.
+In the world of new product development, market research often reveals that most new offerings are iterations of existing products.
+For every genre-busting innovation, there are tens of thousands of new iterations of existing ideas, tweaks to brands, and updates to proven sellers.
 In most cases, some kind of market research will have shaped the new iteration and how it was conceptualized; helped stand up the business case for it; framed the marketing; and guided its introduction to consumers.
 So how does market research help businesses design and launch successful new products?

 There are lots of different ways to describe the innovation process, broadly broken down into three phases: ideas, concepts and creation.
 It’s not a science with a standard formula, however, but there are some common steps.
 For example, some experts recommend breaking the process into 5Cs: